Atlanta Bankruptcy

 How much does it cost to hire a bankruptcy attorney in Atlanta?

 At The Ballard Law Group, we keep our pricing clear and upfront.
 We offer flat-rate fees for most bankruptcy cases, so you always know what you are paying with no hidden costs.
 To further support Atlanta clients, we provide interest-free payment plans that can be customized for your needs.
 Costs can vary based on the complexity of your case and which chapter you file, but our team is transparent from your first meeting.
-If you have concerns about affordability, let us know during your free consultation and we will work to make sure you get the help you need.
+If you have concerns about affordability, let us know during your free consultation, and we will work to make sure you get the help you need.

 Will I lose my home or car if I file for bankruptcy?